 This glitter covered mirror is the perfect gift for anyone who needs a little sparkle in their day!
-Most dollar stores sell plain white plates, and if you buy your glitter and Modge Podge at Hobby Lobby, you can use the 40% off coupon on the Hobby Lobby app, which will make this project even cheaper.
+Most dollar stores sell plain white plates, and glitter can typically be found pretty cheap at places like Walmart of Target.

 I just love these Japanese printed bowls, and you can find bowls for this DIY at any dollar store, making them super frugal!

 As a food photographer, this is a great way to make some bowls to use in your day to day photography.
 Or they are just super cute for entertaining.

 These monogrammed keyrings cost only $6 each to make – make them in bulk and you’ll have a ton of personalized gifts to give to friends and colleagues.

 These are super fun to put in giftbags for your friends.
 Ultra low cost and personalized!

 Perfect for the handyman in your life, this leather tool roll looks way more expensive than what it costs to make!
 You could also make this with faux leather which would probably make it even cheaper.